-‘We’re barely afloat’ - Alarming comments by Ukrainian officials suggest problems for Kyiv in the Donbas, where Russian troops seek a ‘new Mariupol’
+‘We’re barely afloat’ – Alarming comments by Ukrainian officials suggest problems for Kyiv in the Donbas, where Russian troops seek a ‘new Mariupol’

 In an interview with Ukrayinska Pravda, the commander of Ukraine’s “Svoboda” volunteer battalion, Petro Kuzyk, said Russian troops likely plan to capture Severodonetsk by the same means they used to take the city of Rubizhne in mid-May, essentially by wiping it off the face of the Earth with a constant barrage of artillery.
 “On average,” explained Kuzyk, “they fire between 20 and 50 shots for every one of our shells”:

 “They hammer our positions with artillery, and their infantry advances under artillery cover, sometimes together with tanks.
-As a rule, their infantry suffers losses, retreats, and then the artillery goes back to work, before another two or three infantry assaults.
+As a rule, their infantry suffers losses, retreats and then the artillery goes back to work, before another two or three infantry assaults.

-“Using these massive artillery bombardments, the Russians are able to advance, since they are destroying our positions, our trenches, and our buildings, step by step… And they’re under orders to level Ukrainian cities.”
+“Using these massive artillery bombardments, the Russians are able to advance, since they are destroying our positions, our trenches and our buildings, step by step… And they’re under orders to level Ukrainian cities.”

-In chorus with other Ukrainian officials, Petro Kuzyk calls on the West to provide additional technical support to Ukraine’s Armed Forces, especially artillery systems, multiple rocket launchers, air defence systems, tanks, and fighter jets.
+In chorus with other Ukrainian officials, Petro Kuzyk calls on the West to provide additional technical support to Ukraine’s Armed Forces, especially artillery systems, multiple rocket launchers, air defence systems, tanks and fighter jets.
 Without more parity on the battlefield, Russians will likely surround Ukraine’s troops in the area, warns Kuzyk.
 “At best, our men will retreat and look for new fortifications… It’s a mistake to rely solely on the heroism of soldiers,” he warned.

 As Ukraine’s problems mount at the frontlines, some politicians and observers in the West have suggested that Kyiv should consider making territorial concessions to Moscow in order to hasten the war’s end.